ember-sample-apps/accessibility-base/README.md

-# accessibility-tweaks
+# accessibility-base

-Some tweaks to make to your new Ember app to make it WCAG conformant:
+Some base to make to your new Ember app to make it WCAG conformant:

 1. add `lang` attribute in `app/index.html` (you can also do this via `ember new my-app --lang en` where `en` is the spoken language code for your application)
 2. add `user-scalable=yes` to the `meta` tag with the `viewport` attribute.